chenlong828/deploy_utility/salt/hadoop/readme.md

 > salt-key -L
 > salt-key -a hadoop*

+After the salt connection have been established, we can initialize our host, such as deploy public ssh keys, refresh host lists.

+> salt "*" state.sls host-init

 2. Deploy the JDK.
 -------------------------

 use salt to deploy jdk packages to /opt directory:

-> salt 'hadoop*' state.sls java
+> salt 'hadoop*' state.sls system.java

 Adjust the environments settings, the environment file is located in the etc/environments file.

-> salt 'hadoop*' statel.sls java-env
+> salt 'hadoop*' statel.sls system.java-env

 3. Deploy the hadoop files
 -------------------

 use salt to deploy the hadoop file as follow:

-> salt 'hadoop*' state.sls hadoop-bin
+> salt 'hadoop*' state.sls hadoop.hadoop-bin

+> salt 'hadoop*' satte.sls hadoop.zookeper-bin

 This will taks a few seconds, for these tar package will be transferred to the hosts and process an extract action.